gardener/cluster-api-provider-gardener/blog/2025-07-cluster-api-provider-gardener.md

 The long-term goal is to support CAPGa within a centrally managed _Platform Mesh_ built on top of kcp.
 This approach eliminates the need for users to provision and operate a dedicated Kubernetes cluster solely to host their Cluster API components.
 At the same time, users can interact directly with the Gardener API through the same unified control plane, enabling flexible and consistent cluster lifecycle management across both interfaces.
 This scenario is also illustrated in the image below.

 ![Transition from managing Cluster API from a custom cluster to Platform Mesh](./static/capi-transition-custom-platform-mesh.svg)

+#### Managed by End User (Cluster API)

+With a plain Cluster API setup, the end user owns and operates the full lifecycle of the management plane.
+That includes:
+- Deploying and maintaining the Cluster API controllers.
+- Managing the management cluster where CAPI runs.
+- Handling upgrades, backups, and scaling of the management plane.
+- Ensuring availability of all controller components and CRDs.
+- Managing cloud credentials and secrets for the target clusters.

+This approach offers maximum control and flexibility, but also maximum operational responsibility.
+It’s suitable for teams with deep infrastructure expertise who need tailored setups or are building platforms themselves.

+#### Managed by Service Teams (Gardener + CAPGa on Platform Mesh)

+With CAPGa running on a centrally managed control plane like Platform Mesh (based on kcp), the Cluster API machinery is hosted and operated by platform or service teams.
+As an end user:
+- You don’t need to provision or maintain a CAPI management cluster.
+- You interact with a unified, shared API (Gardener + CAPI) exposed through kcp.
+- The platform team ensures the control plane is available, secure, and up to date.
+- You consume cluster lifecycle management as a service, focusing on cluster intents rather than the orchestration machinery.

+This model significantly reduces the operational burden for the user and promotes standardization and governance, while still offering the flexibility of Cluster API resources and workflows.

 ### Contributing